 As there is no direct error estimate for the underlying Monte Carlo results, we neither specify χ^2 values nor make any error estimates for the derived fit parameters in the following sections.
-We specify our fit parameters with a large number of significant digits, knowing that the parameters are not determined with such high precision.
-Nevertheless, this allows an overall better representation of the Monte Carlo results with the fit functions.
-To verify the quality and estimate the deviation of our parametrization from the Monte Carlo data, we then make a direct comparison of our overall parametrization and the corresponding Monte Carlo results for a sample of test parameter sets in Section 6.5.
+We specify our fit parameters with a high number of significant digits, knowing that the parameters are not determined with such high precision.
+Nevertheless, this allows an overall better represen-